George Peak

 George Peak, at 9606 ft, is the second highest peak in the Raft River Mountains of Utah.
 The peak is located in Sawtooth National Forest and Box Elder County.
 It is 6.2 mi west of Bull Mountain and can be accessed via forest road 009, which travels near the summit.

+Climate

+George Creek is a SNOTEL weather station situated on the northern face of George Peak, at an elevation of 9005 feet (2745 m).
+George Creek has a subalpine climate (Köppen Dfc), bordering on a humid continental climate (Köppen Dfb).